 To edit the subject line portion of a sent campaign URL, follow these steps.

-- Navigate to the Campaigns page and open the campaign you want to work with.
+- Open the campaign you want to work with.

 - Click the Details tab.